Muchenje has beautiful views overlooking the Chobe river

 Usual board basis: Full Board

 Back at the lodge around mid-morning, breakfast was varied and very tasty with a good variety of fruit, cereals and yoghurt, as well as cheese, bread and cold meats.
-There was also a cooked option which included eggs, fried tomatoes, bacon and sausages all cooked on a gas hob in front of guests.
+There was also a cooked option, which included eggs made to order, fried tomatoes, bacon and sausages, all cooked on a gas hob in front of the guests.

 Dining style: Group Meals